-The biggest improvement has come with passing and shooting, where players need to ensure correct body positioning to pull off the best pass or shot that they can.
-Players need to be more precise and more aware of which way a player is facing, and where they want to play the ball.
+The biggest improvement in PES 20 affects passing and shooting whereby players need to ensure correct body positioning to pull off the best possible pass or shot.
+Players need to be more precise in choosing a direction, while also more aware of which way your player is facing, and where you want to play the ball.
 For example, it’s impossible to have your back to goal and turn and shoot in one instance – this will likely end in a shot going wide of the mark.
 Similarly, with passing, if you are in a position whereby a pass would be difficult to play, you will struggle to hit the mark, your pass will go awry, lose power or end up going straight to an opponent.
-It’s a matter of adjusting, but there are noticeable times where my players appear to be in the perfect position for a shot or pass only for it to go in the complete wrong place to where I am aiming.
-I also haven’t noticed any discernible difference in the way players make these passes based on their specific abilities.
+It’s a matter of adjusting, but there are noticeable times where players appear to be in the perfect position for a shot or pass only for it to go in the completely wrong place to where I was aiming.

 Defending, at times, feels like it lacks true control as you miss tackles that seem simple, make tackles that seem unlikely and often find your players “stuck” in a position or animation where you need them to be a bit quicker to react.
-I have experienced this with some of the top players in the game and is not rating related.
-Sometimes players completely miss the ball coming to them, failing to react until too late.
+I have experienced this with some of the top players in the game, so it is not rating related.
+At times players completely miss the ball coming to them, failing to react until too late.
 Offensive AI players make runs which see your players left for dirt as you try to get them in place following a ridiculously perfect chipped through ball from the AI midfielder.
 It’s unfortunate that the balance of control that is evident in attack, seems to be bypassed in defence.

-If it is possible, commentary is worse than ever; often disjointed and lifeless, while the stadium and crowd sounds are oddly dull and even the ref’s whistle sounds completely out of place.
-At one point I thought it was one of my kids blowing on those cheap plastic toy whistles.
+If it is possible, commentary is worse than ever, often disjointed and lifeless, while the stadium and crowd sounds are oddly dull and even the ref’s whistle sounds completely out of place – at one point I thought it was one of my kids blowing on those cheap plastic toy whistles.
 The excellent facial likenesses make up for some of the let down in other aspects, players look uncannily like the real players, but that doesn’t feel like it’s quite enough anymore.

-Last Updated: September 12, 2019
+Last Updated: September 19, 2019